 Who performs the Halo™ laser treatment?

-Board-certified plastic surgeon Dr. Joseph Rucker of Rucker MD Plastic Surgery Clinic or Jordan Beltz, licensed aesthetician of Enza Medispa, will perform the treatment.
+Board-certified plastic surgeon Dr. Joseph Rucker of Rucker MD Plastic Surgery Clinic or our skin care specialist at Enza Medispa will perform the treatment.
 Both are certified practitioners in this type of skin care technology.